 - Routine extractions

-- Pulling teeth.

 - Oral and maxillofacial surgical extractions

-- Extraction of impacted teeth teeth that have not broken through the gum.
+- Extraction of impacted teeth.

-- Alveoloplasty and vestibuloplasty surgeries to repair and reshape the jaw.
+- ♦ Alveoloplasty and vestibuloplasty surgeries to repair and reshape the jaw.

-- Root removal.
+- ♦ Root removal.

 - > Treating traumatic injuries or diseases in the mouth

 - Surgical incision and drainage

-- > Frenectomy or frenuloplasty
+- Frenectomy or frenuloplasty

-- Treating how the tongue moves.

 - Preparing the mouth for the insertion of dentures